ALONE – Frequently Asked Questions

 Are ALONE services available outside of Dublin?

-We are a rights based Charity.
+ALONE is a rights based Charity.
 What does this mean?

 What are the presenting needs of older people who use our services?

-- Support to age at home.
+- Support to age at home

 - Isolation, loneliness and social exclusion